stjordanis/dumux/examples/pnmpermeabilityupscaling/doc/main.md

 # Part 2: Main program flow

-We want to solve the flow through a network of a 20 pores cubed in x-, y-, and z-direction to determine the upscaled permeabilities in each direction.
 The main program flow is implemented in file `main.cc` described below.
+For each spatial direction x, y and z, flow through the network is simulated and the resulting mass flow rate is used to determine the permeability.

 The code documentation is structured as follows: